 The maximum loan term is 30 years, which is the average length of time for a typical first mortgage.
 Depending on your loan requirements, you may have a 15-year or even a five-year loan.
 Your HELOC draw period – the time during which you can freely withdraw against your line of credit – ranges between five and 10 years and depends on the lender you choose.

 When we contacted LendingTree, we spoke with representatives who were able to answer questions about its borrowing process and the information needed to process an application.
 Because so much information depends specifically on the lender, representatives could not provide us with exact numbers for loan amounts and rates and fees, so you may not have some of your most basic questions answered.
 The representatives we spoke with were friendly and willing to answer the questions they could.

-The loan process with LendingTree takes you through the pre-qualification process.
-It gathers your basic information, including your income and assets as well as your existing debts, and then connects you with multiple loan offers.
+When you sign up, LendingTree gathers your basic information, including your income and assets as well as your existing debts, and then connects you with multiple loan offers.
 The underwriting time frame varies, but most companies take between three and five weeks to complete a loan request.
-Again, the time it takes the lender to process your loan varies depending on whom you choose.
-There are no local branches where you can physically speak with a representative, but LendingTree has lenders in all 50 states and in Washington, DC.
+Again, the time it takes the lender to process your loan varies depending on which company you choose.
+There are no local branches where you can physically speak with a representative, but LendingTree has lenders in all 50 states and in Washington, D.C.

 LendingTree gives you more options than if you were to seek out and compare loan offers from standard lenders yourself.
 In addition, you have a better chance of pre-qualifying because lending requirements vary depending on the provider.
 Although your final interest rate depends on a number of factors, LendingTree features companies with some of the lowest rates and fees in the industry.
 In the end, more choices mean you are more likely to receive a loan with rates and terms you can handle and that you're satisfied with, making LendingTree one of the best choices for a home equity loan or HELOC.